 - Nominating Committee.
-The Nominating Committee shall be chaired by the immediate past Chair and shall include three members appointed by the Chair and one member appointed by the Council for one-year terms.
-The Chair shall ascertain through the Executive Officer the identity of this member.
-If the immediate past Chair is unable to serve, the Chair may nominate a member of the Executive Committee as a replacement.
+The Nominating Committee shall be chaired by the immediate Past Chair and shall include three members appointed by the GHP Chair and one member appointed by the Council for one-year terms.
+The GHP Chair shall ascertain through the CEO the identity of this member.
+If the immediate Past Chair is unable to serve, the GHP Chair may nominate a member of the Executive Committee as a replacement.
 The Nominating Committee shall prepare a slate of candidates according to Article VII.3 of these Bylaws.

 - Program Committee.
-The Program Committee shall include three members appointed by the Chair to one-year terms.
+The Program Committee shall include at least three members appointed by the GHP Chair to one-year terms.
 The Chair-Elect shall serve as Chair of the Program Committee.
-The Program Committee shall be responsible, in cooperation with the Executive Committee, for arranging sessions of Society meetings sponsored by the Group, and from time to time shall organize special meetings and workshops.
-It shall also have the responsibility of assisting the Executive Officer in arranging meetings of the Society.
+The Program Committee shall be responsible, in cooperation with the Executive Committee, for arranging sessions of Society meetings sponsored by the Group, the biennial scientific meeting of the topical group, and shall, if required, organize special meetings and workshops.
+It shall also have the responsibility of assisting the Society Director of Meetings in arranging meetings of the Society.

 - Fellowship Committee.
-The Fellowship Committee shall be chaired by the Vice-Chair or his replacement as selected by the Chair, if the Vice-Chair is vacant, and shall include three members appointed by the Chair, to one-year terms.
-The Fellowship Committee shall solicit nominations and propose candidates for APS Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Executive Officer of the Society.
+The Fellowship Committee shall be chaired by the Vice-Chair or his or her replacement as selected by the GHP Chair, if the Vice-Chair is vacant, and shall include three members appointed by the GHP Chair, to one-year terms.
+The Fellowship Committee shall solicit nominations for APS Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Society Director of Honors.

 - Terms of Office of Appointed Committee Members.
-The terms of committee members appointed or recommended by an incoming Chair shall commence at the beginning of the year in which he or she assumes office.
+The terms of committee members appointed or recommended by an incoming GHP Chair shall commence from the time of their appointment until the end of the calendar year.

 - Other Meetings.
-Special scientific meetings of the Topical Group may be initiated by the Executive Committee and arranged by the Program Committee, subject to the rules and regulations specified in the Society Constitution and Bylaws.
+Special scientific meetings of the Topical Group may be initiated by the Executive Committee and arranged by the Program Committee, subject to the rules and regulations specified in the Society Constitution and Bylaws and associated Policies \& Procedures.
 The rules of the Society shall apply to scientific sessions of invited or contributed papers held in conjunction with a meeting of the Society.
 The Program Committee shall have the responsibility for all arrangements concerning such sessions.

-Dues for maintenance of membership in the Topical Group shall be established by Council.
+Dues for maintenance of membership in the Topical Group shall be established by the Board.

 The newsletter of the Topical Group shall be managed and edited by the Secretary-Treasurer, who shall oversee its preparation and distribution.
 The frequency and timing of these issues shall be determined by the Secretary-Treasurer, subject to approval of the Executive Committee.
 The Executive Committee may direct the Secretary-Treasurer to distribute complimentary copies of the newsletter to specified non-members of the Topical Group.

-Official announcements shall be made in the APS News, in special mailings to the membership, or in such other publications as the Executive Committee may direct.
+Official announcements shall be made in the APS News at the discretion of the APS News Editor, in special mailings to the membership, or in such other publications as the Executive Committee may direct.